Students

 • Visual Literacy

-• Advanced Seminar on Alternative Culture: Understanding Media Fandom
+• Understanding Media Fandom

-• Popular Culture and Media Theory
+• Popular Culture & Media Theory

 • Gender, Minority and Culture

-• Psychology of Decision Making
+• Psychology of Human Cooperation

 • People and Institutions in Society

-Open Electives Module:
+Open Electives Module

-Graduates of the B.A. in Humanities, Society and Culture: Language, Communication and Culture are well-equipped to pursue a global career in areas such as:
+Graduates of the B.A. in Humanities, Society and Culture: Language, Communication and Culture can expect to:

 • Cultural management